Search

 The sample is thrown upwards by the vibrations of the sieve bottom and falls back down due to gravitation forces.
 The amplitude indicates the vertical oscillation height of the sieve bottom.

+With vibratory sieving, the sample is subjected to a 3-dimensional movement, i.e. a circular motion superimposes the vertical throwing motion .
 Due to this combined motion, the sample material is spread uniformly across the whole sieve area.
 The particles are accelerated in vertical direction, rotate freely and then fall back statistically oriented.
 In RETSCH sieve shakers, an electromagnetic drive sets a spring/mass system in motion and transfers the oscillations to the sieve stack.
 The amplitude can be adjusted continuously to a few millimeters.

 In a horizontal sieve shaker the sieves move in horizontal circles in a plane.
 Horizontal sieve shakers are preferably used for needle-shaped, flat, long or fibrous samples.
 Due to the horizontal sieving motion, hardly any particles change their orientation on the sieve.